daffainfo/ctf-writeup/cursedCTF 2023/README.md

 # cursedCTF 2023
 CTF writeup for The cursedCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 47th place out of 568 teams
+I took part in this CTF competition with the TCP1P team and secured the 47th place out of 568 teams

 | Category | Challenge |
 | --- | --- |